}

 Vortex Linkages

-Taken from the Flowerday patent description of the object, we decided to call it 'Vortex Linkages' and are pleased that we can offer you this entirely useless object that hopefully does nothing more than quiet your mind.
+Taken from the Flowerday patent description of the object, we decided to call it 'Vortex Linkages' and are pleased that we can offer you this almost useless object that hopefully does nothing more than quiet your mind.

 [ close ]